 Kamala Maisthan

-Kamala Maisthan is a standout amongst the most imperative religious spots of the Sindhuli locale and lies at the conjunction of the Kamala and Gwang streams.
+Kamala Maisthan is one of the most important religious spots of the Sindhuli locale and lies at the confluence of the Kamala and Gwang streams.

-Arranged at an elevation of 610 meters above ocean level, it is eleven kilometers from Sindhulimadi and is associated with a jeepable street from Janakpur.
-On the principal day of the Nepalese month of Magh (January-February), a stupendous reasonable is held at Kamala Maisthan.
-Many travelers give up goats and pigeons, after which they sing melody and move for the duration of the night.
+Located at 610 meters above sea level, it is eleven kilometers from Sindhulimadi and is associated with a jeepable road from Janakpur.
+On the principal day of the Nepalese month of Magh (January-February), a stupendous fair is held at Kamala Maisthan.
+Many travelers give up goats and pigeons, after which they sing a melody and move for the duration of the night.

 Dhanusha